-Medication will only be administered by a staff member who has specific training and a performance evaluation on the practice of five right practices of medication administration:
+Medication will only be administered by a staff member who has specific training and a performance evaluation related to the five right practices of medication administration:

-- ✦ Right Child
+- Right Child

-- ♦ Right Medication
+- Right Medication

-- ♦ Right Dose
+- Right Dose

-- ♦ Right Time
+- Right Time

-- ♦ Right Method
+- Right Method

-With documentation of all of the above.
+Staff members will document all of the above.

 If the child requires an epi-pen, it must be readily available at all times.
-It will be stored in a basket clearly labeled with the child's name and placed out of reach of all children on the parent mail boxes.
+It will be stored in a basket clearly labeled with the child's name and placed out of reach of all children on the parents' mail boxes.